2023 Playbook: How to Create a Revenue-Generating Sales Plan [Template + Examples]

 Once you’ve set effective goals, you also need to be able to see what steps and actions are helping you meet them, and which need some fine-tuning.

-7 Steps to Create a Sales Plan + What to Include
+How to Create a Sales Plan: 7 Steps + What to Include

 Although your sales plan will be unique to your company’s current operating status and future goals, there is a relatively standard process that will help most sales managers create one to suit their needs.